 Graduates of the MAMFT program reported that the program: prepared them very well (4.11/5) for a job as a marriage and family therapist; and helped them very well to develop (4.05/5) competent professional skills as a beginning marriage and family therapist.
 In all the areas evaluated, these graduates reported that the program prepared them very well (4.06/5) for being a marriage and family therapist.

 Graduates of the MAMFT program reported a 60.63% employment rate in the field, and a 98.28% employment rate for those who desire employment in the field.
-Of the MAMFT graduates who have taken the national Marriage and Family Therapy exam (11), all have passed it.
-This is a 100% pass rate!
+Of the MAMFT graduates who have taken the national Marriage and Family Therapy exam (11), 94% have passed it, which is an excellent pass rate.

 Sources: Association of Theological Schools Graduating Student Questionnaire; Evangelical Seminary Learning Outcomes Questionnaire; Evangelical Seminary Alumni Questionnaire.
 Updated 7/20/2014.